What’s Happening This Week

 - Celebrate National Children's Book Week

 This resource from Scholastic provides a collection of suggestions for holding a successful Book Week event in your school.

-Extend the love of reading and children's literature celebrated during National Book Week into the summer months with these activities and ideas from ReadWriteThink.
+Extend the love of reading and children's literature celebrated during National Book Week into the summer months, and beyond, with these activities and ideas from ReadWriteThink.